How to Use NEC Table 310.16 for Conductor Ampacity

 - What’s the difference between the 75°C and 90°C conductor rating columns?

 - The columns correspond to the maximum temperature the conductor’s insulation can safely handle.
-While a wire may have a 90°C conductor rating (like THHN), you often cannot use its higher ampacity value.
-Per NEC 110.14(C), the terminal temperature limitations of breakers and equipment (often 75°C) restrict you to using the ampacity from the 75°C column.
-The 90°C value is primarily used as the starting point for derating calculations.
+While a wire may have a 90°C conductor rating (like THHN), you often cannot use its higher ampacity value if the connected equipment terminations are limited to 75°C or 60°C. Per NEC 110.14(C), the terminal temperature limitations of breakers and connected equipment restrict which ampacity column you may use for the circuit.

 - Does the nec wire ampacity chart tell me how many outlets on a 20 amp circuit?